sharefly617/subarray-based-NF-localization/README.md

 # APLE / E-APLE algorithm for Near-field localization
- ==This is not my paper, but if you think this helps you please cite my paper==
+**This is not my paper, but if you think this helps you please cite my paper**
  ```
 M. Cheng, R. Wang, W. Peng and G. Zheng, “Precoding with Linear-Scaling
 Complexity in Massive MIMO DFRC Systems,” *IEEE Transactions on Vehicular